Tohbyloba/AIRLINE_PASSENGER_SATISFACTION-ANALYSIS/README.md

    | 57+      |  8770      |

- The SQL query categorizes airline passengers into different age groups and counts the number of satisfied passengers in each group.
+ Thhis analysis  categorizes airline passengers into different age groups and counts the number of satisfied passengers in each group.
 The results show that the 46-56 age group has the highest number of satisfied passengers (16,485), followed closely by the 36-45 age group (15,942).
 The 26-35 and 57+ age groups have 8,873 and 8,770 satisfied passengers, respectively, while the 18-25 age group has the lowest count at 6,358.
 The data is ordered by age group for better readability.

-•	Analyze key aspect  if food and drink quality impacts satisfaction.
+•	Analyzing the key aspect  if food and drink quality impacts satisfaction.
 ```SQL
 SELECT
     "Food_and_Drink",